xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-2015-11-10.md

 - [ ] create automatic script for website
 - [x] contact Minnie so Vineel gets a card
 - [ ] ******interview prospective intern and employee
+- [ ] give Eva information about December workshops so she can promote them

 *Eva:* @evawxiao
 - [ ] talk to Simona & Lucio about meeting with Jing An official for sponsorship $$